ripsawridge/site/site/contents/_cma/2018/riegele.md

   - Östliche Hochgrubachspitze
 ---

+*Update:* Vaclav offers a report in Czech at the end of my description below, and just for fun, a hilarious translation of the Czech back into English which had us cracking up!

 Vaclav and I climbed the Riegelekante (V+) on the south face of the Östliche Hochgrubachspitze.
 It was fantastic, despite rather a lot of clouds on the way up.
 Here is the story.